An HR Guide to Bereavement Leave

 Bereavement policies provide important benefits to employees facing the death of a family member, but they can be challenging to administer, especially as they contribute to the ever-increasing complexity to leave management.

-With a platform like AbsenceSoft, you can add your organization’s unique company policies — from bereavement leave to parental leave — into our system, alongside state and federal laws.
+With a platform like AbsenceSoft, you can add your organization’s unique company policies, including bereavement leave, into our system, alongside state and federal laws.
 With a system like this, you can manage everything in one, centralized place.

 To learn how AbsenceSoft can streamline and optimize your approach to leave management, schedule a demo today.